CrazyAmphibian/Osmosis/readme.txt

 	images are not initialized at startup (too long), and may result in flashes of color when scrolling quickly when program has just started
 		- again, no good solution. you can increase "image loading count" in settings to offset this. some images fail to load ("invalid argument")
-		-there is no solution, as diffrent setups don't always replicate this behavior. program has been hardened against this to prevent crashes. when opening the sidebar, text dissapears.
+		-thre is no solution, as diffrent setups don't always replicate this behavior. program has been hardened against this to prevent crashes.
-		-this is an engine limitation, as text is drawn above other GUI elements, so this is done to prevent the sidebar being covered up.

 todo:

+changelog:

+	1.0.1
-	implement horizontal scrolling in tag filtering menu
+		added horizontal scrolling in tag screen

+	1.0
+		initial release